laurentd75/OricExplorer/README.md

 ### Usability

-* Selection of Tapes / Disks / ROMs directories
+* Selection of Tapes/Disks/ROMs directories

   The File selection dialogue chosen is currently quite cumbersome to use as it employs the "new style" Windows "Search Folder" folder selection dialogue instead of the "old style" "Open" file/folder selector that allows you to type the name of directories or create new directories.

   If possible this should be changed, or, at the very least, there should be a text field to input the desired location instead of having to browse all the way from the desktop root to the desired location.

-  Note: there actually is a means of entering a path in a text field and use it, via the Update button (see "bugs" section above...).
-But it actually is quite tedious, as you first have to add an entry using the "Search Folder" Windows dialogue, then change the added entry using the update button.
+  ~~Note: there actually is a means of entering a path in a text field and use it, via the Update button (see "bugs" section above...).
+But it actually is quite tedious, as you first have to add an entry using the "Search Folder" Windows dialogue, then change the added entry using the update button.~~  ***==> CORRECTED AS OF v2.1.0***

-## Missing / Wanted Features
+## Missing/Wanted Features

-* Search:
+* Search:  ***NOW IMPLEMENTED AS OF v2.3.1 AS A "FILTER" TEXT FIELD***

   It would be nice to add a "search" feature to search for a particular software by name in the tapes and/or disks library.

   It would also be nice to be able to search for a particular file on a disk, in the entire disk library.

-* Test Suite
+* Test Suite:

   There are currently no unit or integration tests for this application.

   Unit tests would be particularly appropriate for testing the tape/disk format functions (such as read/write tape, read/write sector, etc.) and ensuring there is no regression.

-  Integration tests would be useful to test the UI and ensure there are no bugs such as the one mentioned for the "Settings dialogue" in the "Tape and DIsk Folders" tab, when on the "Update" button if there is no selected line in the listbox below.
+  Integration tests would be useful to test the UI and ensure there are no bugs such as the one mentioned for the "Settings dialogue" in the "Tape and Disk Folders" tab, when clicking on the "Update" button if there is no selected line in the listbox below.

 * Help > Check for Updates: should now check for newer versions on the Github repo (by checking version number on dist/ on master, and/or by checking git version number tags that should need to be standardized, i.e. to use [SemVer](https://semver.org/) versioning rules).
+***==> NOW IMPLEMENTED AS OF v2.3.0***